CyberColloids

 LBG properties

-LBG comes in a variety of forms, basically they can be divided into high grade, industrial and technical (Wielinga, 1989).
-A basic composition of the different grades can be seen in the table below.
+LBG comes in a variety of forms, basically as high, industrial and technical grades (Wielinga, 1989).
 For those buying LBG the key parameters to be aware of are:

 1. Acid insoluble residues gives an indication of how well the skin has been removed from the seed.
 Hence the lower the acid insolubles the better.